How we inspect fire and rescue services

 Principal question Inspection focus

 How effective is the fire and rescue service at keeping people safe and secure from fire and other risks?
-How well the fire and rescue service understands its current and future risks, works to prevent fires and other risks, protects the public through the regulation of fire safety, and responds to fires and other emergencies, including major and multi-agency incidents.
+How well does the FRS understand and manage the risk of fire and other emergencies?

 How well does the fire and rescue service look after its people?
-How well the fire and rescue service promotes its values and culture, trains its staff and ensures that they have the necessary skills, ensures fairness and diversity for its workforce, and develops leaders.
+How well does the FRS promote, integrate and improve its values and culture, and consider the health and well-being of its workforce?

 Effectiveness